 “Every Western liberal democracy has this latent potential to normalise behaviour that is fundamentally destabilising to democracy,” he says.
 “Trump stands as a threat to Western liberalism if people don’t check him or refute what he says when he says it.
 There’s a risk of normalising his rhetoric—that’s almost a pathway to authoritarianism.
 So you’ve got to call him what he is otherwise you’ll help create more assholes.”

 For Dr Jackson, Trump’s ascendancy to the presidency meant it was a good time to leave the US, even though that was not his primary motivation.
-He joined Victoria University in May 2017 after spending two years at a think tank in Honolulu.
+He joined Victoria University of Wellington in May 2017 after spending two years at a think tank in Honolulu.